MaidScientistIzutsumiMarin/tumblrbot/README.md

 ## Usage

 Run `tumblrbot` from anywhere.
 Run `tumblrbot --help` for command-line options.
-Every command-line option corresponds to a value from the [config].
+Every command-line option corresponds to a value from the [config][configurable].

 ## Obtaining Tokens